01 Demon Needs a War

 “Huh”, I replied smartly.

-“Stop looking at me like I’m a Page for the House of Representatives and move your ass.
+“Stop looking at me like I’m a hot Congressional Page and move your ass.
 We’ve got to sell some product.”

 02 A Leap of Faith